tetyanaloskutova/SalesApp/readme.txt

 Using the app:

-The app could be built locally, the requirements are django and djangorestframework.
-Builfing the app would require
+The app could be built locally, the requirements are django (2.0) and djangorestframework (3.7.3).
+Building the app from git source would require the following actions:

 python manage.py migrate
 python manage.py makemigrations risktypes